 • with traded services or where we are in competition with the private sector, for example: adult education

-• where information is pulled from across the site, such as winter information
+• where information is pulled from across the site, such as snow information

 • where it ties in with a specific campaign, and has a number of child pages: Trusted Trader, for example